Last updated May 2, 2022.

 For mental health conditions, you won’t go wrong with the myo-inositol form of inositol.

-The exception is for PCOS when d-chiro-inositol is usually the recommended form.
+The exception is for PCOS for which d-chiro-inositol is usually the recommended form.

 Some inositol supplements pair it with choline, another compound that was formerly a B vitamin.